Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 1. Weakening of the Jawbone

-Reduced bone density would have difficulty supporting the surrounding gum tissue.
+Reduced bone density would make it difficult to support the surrounding gum tissue.
 This increases the risk of gum disease (periodontitis), making teeth less stable and more likely to come loose or fall out.

 2. Increased Risk of Tooth Loss